-Enter the name and address of each person or company who employed you and/or your spouse in the calendar year and show in the columns provided the total amount you received from each employer, even if your employment was outside the island.
+Enter the name and address of each person or company who employed you and/or your spouse in the calendar year and show in the columns provided the total amount you received from each employer, as shown on your final payslip, even if your employment was outside the island.
 These figures should include overtime, part-time work, bonuses and earnings from casual employment and work done at home for an employer.
 Always show the gross earnings received from each employer, i.e. earnings before any deductions are made.

-You should retain your pay slips and/or Employees Tax Instalment Scheme ("ETI") quarterly returns as you may be requested to provide these in the event of any discrepancy.
+Please do not submit payslips with your return, but you should retain your pay slips and/or Employees Tax Instalment Scheme ("ETI") quarterly returns as you may be requested to provide these in the event of any discrepancy.